 What is Functional Currency?

-The term functional currency represents the currency of the location in which business operates primarily and earns a major portion of revenue and incur the cost to generate the same revenue.
+The term functional currency represents the currency of the location in which business operates primarily and earns a significant portion of revenue and incur the cost to generate the same revenue.
 We can also say that it is the home currency of the country where headquarter of the business is situated.

 How to Determine a Functional Currency?